Tony58321/Statify/statify-react/Tests.md

 6. Observe the home page where your username and profile should be displayed, along with a link to your spotify account.
 ### Expected result:
 The users will see their correct profile photo and username on the home page upon logging in.
+### Actual result:
+The user was able to login and view their profile photo and username on the home page
+### Status:
+Passed
+### Date of Execution:
+3/10/2025